Thousands in Russia's Chechnya protest for Burma's Rohingya Muslims - France 24

 "If Russia were to support the devils who are perpetrating the crimes, I will go against Russia," he said.

+Kremlin spokesman Dmitry Peskov later said that Russian President Vladimir Putin, in a meeting with Egyptian leader Abdel-Fattah el-Sissi, had called on Myanmar authorities to bring the situation under control.
+Kadyrov then expressed thanks for Putin's stance on a messaging app, Russian news agencies reported.

+On Monday, police arrested 20 people for disturbing public order outside the Myanmar embassy in Moscow, Russian news agencies reported.
+On Sunday, some 800 people held an unauthorized protest outside the embassy.

-Russia has been developing military ties with Myanmar in recent years.
+Russia has developed military ties with Myanmar in recent years.
 Russia's defense minister hosted Myanmar's commander in chief in June, and Russia has been selling arms to the South Asian nation including some of its most advanced fighter jets and artillery systems.

-Kadyrov is a son a separatist leader who switched sides to support the Russian government after two bloody wars in the 1990s.
+Kadyrov fought with Chechen separatists in a war with Russian forces in the 1990s, but switched sides in the second war that began in 1999.

 (AP)